RubixML/ML/docs/training.md

 ```

 ## Batch vs Online Learning
 Batch learning is when a learner is trained in full using only one dataset in a single session.
 Calling the `train()` method on a learner instance is an example of batch learning.
 In contrast, *online* learning occurs when a learner is trained over multiple sessions with multiple datasets as small as a single sample each.
 Learners that are capable of being partially trained like this implement the [Online](online.md) interface which includes the `partial()` method for training in an online scheme.
-Subsequent calls to the `partial()` method will continue training where the learner left off since the last training session.
+Subsequent calls to the `partial()` method will continue training where the learner left off.
 Online learning is especially useful for when you have a dataset that is too large to fit into memory all at once.

 ```php
 $folds = $dataset->fold(3);